 Some non-Microsoft programs might continue to show icons even if you clear the check box for that program.

 You can set default apps for some common activities that will apply to all accounts on the PC.
 However, we recommend you use the default settings found under PC Settings.
-For more info, go to Choose the programs Windows uses by default.
+For more info, go to Choose the apps Windows uses by default.

 On the Set Program access and computer defaults page, under Choose a configuration, select one of the following: